Kiran7007/Interview-Preparation/docs/android.md

 - Profile with Android Studio Memory Profiler during scroll
 - Confirm heap stays bounded (does not grow with list size)
 - Test with 10,000-item dataset on a low-end device (2 GB RAM)

-Interview Answer:
-> OOM in lists = **unbounded data + unbounded images**.
-Paging 3 for data, downsized image loading, and bounded caches for memory — control flow at every layer.
 ---